student-saptarshighosh/class_incremental/README.md

-I only work on ImageNet dataset.<br>.
+I only work on ImageNet dataset.</br>.
 In github, in exps folder there’s two files:
 1)ease_ina.json
 2)ease_ina_in21k.json